German Pensions: The 6 Biggest Mistakes You Want to Avoid

 Mistake #3: Choosing an Annuity/Fixed Monthly Pension

-Again, it sounds good to secure a guaranteed monthly pension, also called annuity, from the savings you have accumulated, once you begin retirement and then not have to worry about anything anymore.
+Again, it sounds good to secure a guaranteed monthly pension, also called an annuity, from the savings you have accumulated once you begin retirement and not have to worry about anything anymore.

 Unfortunately, the implicit cost of these annuities has become immense.
 If you have accrued 100.000 € in savings at age 67, you can expect to only get back 65.000 € during your retirement, considering normal life expectancy.

-As people live longer, the cost of not investing properly is becoming huge.
-Imagine your capital just being dead for 20 years, not yielding any return, and only accruing cost.
+As people live longer, the cost of not investing properly becomes huge.
+Imagine your capital being dead for 20 years, not yielding any return, and only accruing cost.
 That is precisely what happens with these products.

-Moreover, for the possibility that the insured outlive the average life expectancy, insurance companies retain high buffers, meaning you won’t see a large sum of your pension savings until your fellow insurees start to die and the insurance company feels it is a safe time to pay out the monies reserved for them.
+Moreover, for the possibility that the insured outlive the average life expectancy, insurance companies retain high buffers, meaning you won’t see a large sum of your pension savings until your fellow insureds start to die, and the insurance company feels it is a safe time to pay out the monies reserved for them.

 Your alternatives:

-See if you can contribute extra to the public pension when you are over 50, as the public pension pays till the end of your life, and has an expected net positive return of at least the inflation rate, so it e.g., beats the company pension hands down in the current situation.
+• See if you can contribute extra to the public pension when you are over 50, as the public pension pays until the end of your life and has an expected net positive return of at least the inflation rate.
+Hence, it, e.g., beats the company pension hands down in the current situation.

-It also means that when you have the option, as you have with the company pension plan or partially with Riester, you are virtually always better of with choosing the lump-sum payment as it avoids the implicit cost of the guaranteed annuity, is flexible and always allows you to buy a more cost-effective annuity later in life, i.e., for a shorter period.
-Keep in mind that the lump sum option of the company pension plan lands you in a higher tax bracket, so the impact of this must be weighed as well.
+It also means that when you have the option, as you have with the company pension plan or partially with Riester, you are virtually always better off choosing the lump-sum payment as it avoids the implicit cost of the guaranteed annuity, is flexible and always allows you to buy a more cost-effective annuity later in life, i.e., for a shorter period.
+Remember that the lump sum option of the company pension plan lands you in a higher tax bracket, so the impact of this must be weighed as well.

 Mistake #4: Choosing a Pension Product With High Fees

-We see many people choosing pension products based on the big names behind these products, whilst simultaneously disregarding their costs.
+We see many people selecting pension products based on the big names behind these products while simultaneously disregarding their costs.
 This is very unwise.
-Especially when you invest in ETFs, as you take the risk, and not them.
-You will bear the costs, and only support the advertising that keeps up their name, not your pension.
+Especially when you invest in ETFs, as you take the risk and not them.
+You will bear the costs and only support the advertising that keeps up their name, not your pension.

 The effective costs of German pension solutions can be shockingly high.
 For example, the median cost of a Riester product is 1,66 % per year and of Rürup 3,02 %.
 We have even viewed examples with costs exceeding 4 %.